kythe/kythe/kythe/go/extractors/config/runextractor/README.md

 ### Gradle

-In order to run Kythe extraction on a gradle repo, we must first modify the `gradle.build` file to hook into a separate javac wrapper binary.
+In order to run Kythe extraction on a gradle repo, we must first modify the `build.gradle` file to hook into a separate javac wrapper binary.
-`gradle_build_modifier.go` takes an input `gradle.build` file and appends the bits necessary for replacing javac calls with Kythe's `javac-wrapper.sh`.
+`gradle_build_modifier.go` takes an input `build.gradle` file and appends the bits necessary for replacing javac calls with Kythe's `javac-wrapper.sh`.

 ```